 Some people may be available to work on the project activities just for a limited time of their day / week, on the other hnad, others may be available full-time.

-It is therefore essential to know this aspect in details in order to manage the workload equally.
+It is therefore essential to know this aspect in details in order to manage the workload equally and optimise the organisation of work within teams.

 It is possible to better manage the workload of the team, if the project manager knows when the individual employees are absent: holidays, company outings, etc.